Homepage

 3. San Cristóbal de La Laguna

-Another highlight is the Cathedral of La Laguna, with its neoclassical façade and stockpile of priceless treasures, including paintings by 18th-century artist Cristobal Hernandez de Quintana.
+Another highlight is its cathedral, with its neoclassical façade and stockpile of priceless treasures, including paintings by 18th-century artist Cristobal Hernandez de Quintana.

 Where to stay in San Cristóbal de La Laguna

 Laguna Nivaria Hotel & Spa is a four-star spa hotel with slick décor and an abundance of space.
-You’ll be just a short walk from some of San Cristóbal de La Laguna’s best restaurants (which is a major bonus, given the town’s reputation for serving up some of Tenerife’s most delicious Spanish cuisine) and the spa is a brilliant spot to retreat to after a day pounding San Cristóbal de La Laguna’s cobbled streets.
-The large number of connecting rooms makes this a great option for families, too.
+You’ll be just a short walk from some of San Cristóbal de La Laguna’s best restaurants (a major bonus, given the town’s reputation for serving up some of Tenerife’s most delicious cuisine) and the large number of connecting rooms makes this a great option for families, too.
 Nearby Il Sogno di Gio della Laguna is equally family-friendly – the hotel has its own playground, and guestrooms have dishwashers and microwaves, so it’s ideal for families who don’t want to eat out every night.

 4. La Orotava